Sensemaking: Weick's approach to sensemaking

 Each of these seven aspects interact and intertwine as individuals interpret events.
 Their interpretations become evident through narratives – written and spoken – which convey the sense they have made of events (Currie & Brown, 2003), as well as through diagrammatic reasoning and associated material practices (Huff, 1990; Stigliani & Ravasi, 2012).

 From decision-making to sensemaking

 The rise of the sensemaking perspective marks a shift of focus in organization studies from how decisions shape organizations to how meaning drives organizing (Weick, 1993).
 The aim was to focus attention on the largely cognitive activity of framing experienced situations as meaningful.
 It is a collaborative process of creating shared awareness and understanding out of different individuals' perspectives and varied interests.
+Weick described the social and historical context in the late 1960s as being important in this shift from decision-making to sensemaking: "These ideas coincided with a growing societal realization that administrators in Washington were trying to justify committing more resources to a war in Vietnam that the United States was clearly losing.
+One could not escape the feeling that rationality had a demonstrable retrospective core, that people looked forward with anxiety and put the best face on it after the fact, and that the vaunted prospective skills of McNamara’s “whiz kids” in the Pentagon were a chimera.
+It was easy to put words to this mess.
+People create their own fate.
+Organizations enact their own environments.
+The point seemed obvious."

 From planning to action

 Sensemaking scholars are less interested in the intricacies of planning than in the details of action (Weick, 1995, p.
 55).

 Uncertainty, ambiguity, and crisis

-The sensemaking approach is often used to provide insight into factors that surface as organizations address either uncertain or ambiguous situations (Weick 1988, 1993; Weick et al., 2005).
+The sensemaking approach is often used to provide insight into factors that surface as organizations address either uncertain or ambiguous situations (Weick 1988, 1993; Weick et al., 2005), including deep uncertainty.
 Beginning in the 1980s with an influential re-analysis of the Bhopal disaster, Weick's name has come to be associated with the study of the situated sensemaking that influences the outcomes of disasters (Weick 1993).